david-flanders-tuke/PhD/methodology.md

   - [ ] a combinatin of an instrument + condition on the relation between the instrument and the participation status is sufficient for identification of a local average treatment effect, for those who can be induced to change their participation status by changing the value of the instrument.
   - [ ] probability limit of the standard IV estimator under the above conditions.
   - [ ] result is a weighted average of local average treatment effects.
+  - [ ] Conditions for the identification of a class of average treatment effects requires:
+  - [ ] the existence of an instrument that shifts the participation probability but does not directly affect the reponse.

+Summary of methodlogy:
+  - [ ] For heterogenous data treatment effects, exclusion restrictions may not be enough to identify the average treatment effect on the treated, but they are enough to identify the average treatment effect for a subset of the participants.
+  - [ ] Most important part of empircial research is uncovering the potential instruments in the first place.
+  - [ ] Given a valid instrument, technical heterogeneity considerations need not inhibit statistically valid inference.
+  - [ ] Conventional 'two-stage least squares (2SLS) regression analysis' estimators

  ### Model
   - [ ] Y0 = response without the treatment for the typical individual